WalletConnect/walletconnect-docs/docs/javascript/walletconnect/installation.md

 ## 1. Obtain Project ID

-Head over to [WalletConnect Cloud](https://cloud.walletconnect.com/) to sign in / sign up.
-Create new project or find an existing one.
-Copy your project id, this will be used latter on when initializing WalletConnect client.
+Head over to [WalletConnect Cloud](https://cloud.walletconnect.com/) to sign in or sign up.
+Create (or use an existing) project and copy its associated project id.
+We will need this in a latter step.

 ## 2. Install Packages